 Apple released its new file system – APFS.
 The Apple File System is compatible with macOS, iOS, and a few other Apple devices.
-With a better encryption technique and a faster processing, the file system is certainly making headlines this year.
+With a better encryption technique and faster processing, the file system is certainly making headlines this year.
 If you are new to APFS, then you have come to the right place.
-In this post, we will make you familiar with all the amazing features and benefits of Apple File System (APFS).
+In this post, we will make you familiar with all the amazing features and benefits of the Apple File System (APFS).

 Earlier, Apple devices were using a file system that was developed some 30 years ago.
 Needless to say, the new update in macOS 10.13 High Sierra and iOS 10.3 was due for a long time.
 Even though the Apple File System (APFS) has plenty of new features, we have covered the most evident ones here.